|CALENDAR | PHOTOSHARE | CONTACT-US||

 We have had several cars that use Straight Vegetable Oil for

 We also made a living statement to help the environment and our economy by building a custom Cedar Log house with many environmental friendly features.
 If interested go see the SPIDERHOLLOW web site.

 I have been fortunate enough to have owned several

 don't have pictures of them all, but I do have 2 good Guzzi stories to share

 I particularly like big Vee Twin Moto Guzzi Loop Frames.

 They have a unique character that embraces you.
 They were the "top of the

 line" motorcycles in their day and continue to be the most sought after Moto

 '74 LAPD Eldorado Police issue

-I have a current running history continuing with this bike.
-A previous Moto Guzzi Eldorado I wish I could have kept in the my stable is this 1974 Moto Guzzi LAPD Eldorado 850 Previously owned and operated by the CHIP in Malibu California.
+.
+A previously sourced, & sold Moto Guzzi Eldorado I wish I could have kept in the my stable is this 1974 Moto Guzzi LAPD Eldorado 850 Previously owned and operated by the CHIP in Malibu California.
 What a gem this bike was.
-Story continues; follow links of the Rebuild for this bike done by Jim Knighten.
+Story continues; follow links of the Rebuild for this bike by new master: Jim Knighten.